mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 #### Create additional manifests

-If the CCM or any other component you want to add in install time requires dependencies, you can also add it to the respective directories.
+If the CCM or any other component you want to add in install time requires dependencies, you can also add them to the respective directories.

 For example, if the CCM requires secrets or custom configuration, you can create it: